MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/operator-guide.md

 ![Operator at work](media/operator-at-work.PNG "Operator at work")

 >[!NOTE]
->If you're a Dynamics 365 Guides administrator, you can use roles to restrict access so operators can view guides but not edit them.
+>If you're a Dynamics 365 Guides administrator, you assign the **Operator** role to operators so they can view guides but not edit them.
 For more information, see [Assign an Author or Operator role to a user](assign-role.md).

 ## First things first – calibrate your HoloLens
 [!include[pn-dyn-365-guides](../includes/pn-dyn-365-guides.md)] uses holograms to show you exactly what you need to do to accomplish a real-world task.
 For example, your guide might show you how to assemble a door for a commercial aircraft.
 Since instructions are provided through holograms on [!include[cc-microsoft](../includes/cc-microsoft.md)] [!include[pn-hololens](../includes/pn-hololens.md)], it’s extremely important to make sure that the holograms are aligned properly.
 Otherwise you might drill a hole in the wrong place or even assemble the wrong part!
 To make sure holograms are properly aligned, you need to calibrate your [!include[pn-hololens](../includes/pn-hololens.md)] device.
 You can do this by using the Calibration app that comes with your [!include[pn-hololens](../includes/pn-hololens.md)].